Boats and Bikes

 Back in 1999, my mates Paul, Mike, Martin and I used to take time out from our busy schedules of being new fathers, and we’d meet weekly with a bunch of other local dads in a north London pub, where any mention of nappies was banned.
 Only ‘men’ topics like cars, computers, music, football… and cycling were allowed.

-One evening in 1999 we hatched a plan to make a trip from Hammersmith Bridge to the source of the Thames by bike.
+One evening we hatched a plan to make a trip from Hammersmith Bridge to the source of the Thames by bike.

 Now that we’re all in our 60’s and 70’s, we get e-bikes.
 Some say it’s cheating.
 I disagree – we still have to pedal, but now we can go further and quicker.